Do individuals have the right to access their personal information?

 Individuals also have the right to dispute the accuracy of their data and have it corrected unless the request is unreasonable.
 They can also request that data be deleted in certain circumstances, such as when:

-- the data is incorrect, incomplete, illegally obtained or illegally processed;
+- the data is incorrect, outdated, illegally obtained or illegally processed;

 - the data is being used for a purpose not authorized by the employee;